exasol/virtual-schemas/doc/dialects/postgresql.md

 Unquoted identifiers are converted to lowercase on the PostgreSQL side, and since there is no catalog conversion these identifiers are also lowercase in Exasol.
 To query a lowercase identifier you must use quotes in Exasol, because everything that is unquoted gets folded to uppercase.

 A best practice for this mode is: **always quote identifiers** (in the PostgreSQL Schema as well as in the Exasol Virtual Schema).
 This way everything works without having to change your queries.

+## Testing information

+The PostgreSQL dialect was tested with JDBC drivers of version 42.0.0 and later and PostgreSQL 10 and 11.
+Driver version 42.2.6 or later are recommended if you want to establish a TLS-secured connection.